Ultimate Guide to Product Strategy Planning and Prioritizing

 3. Simplified GIST and how it works

 GIST is a great framework, however, it may be redundant for small projects.
-The Step Projects Itamar Gilad writes about what is needed for large projects when the cost of developing a single feature can reach hundreds of thousands dollars.
+The Step Projects Itamar Gilad writes about what is needed for large projects when the cost of developing a single feature can reach hundreds of thousands of dollars.

 Step Projects are really useful for large projects because they help to validate ideas as soon as possible in order not to spend huge sums on the full development of the idea.
 For example, we do a mockup and usability testing with real users.
-We get a negative feedback and understand that the idea does not work and therefore we stop further development of the idea.
+We get negative feedback and understand that the idea does not work and therefore we stop further development of the idea.

 For example, in mobile apps development, you can act without Step Projects.
-So after we’ve chosen the best ideas with the help of prioritization, we write the tasks for their implementation, collect the requirements, write specifications and push them to development.
-At the end of the sprint, we put them to production and can collect data and feedback of users.
+So after we’ve chosen the best ideas with the help of prioritization, we write the tasks for their implementation, collect the requirements, write specifications, and push them to development.
+At the end of the sprint, we put them to production and can collect data and feedback from users.
 In fact, the hierarchy looks like this:

 - goals are formulated for a quarter ahead, it’s clear